Traditional Michigan IRA: Savings vehicles with tax advantages

 2019 Phase-out period for IRA

 - Up to $103,000 for a full deduction; $103,000 – $123,000 for a partial deduction for a married couple filing a joint return or a qualifying widow(er).

 - Up to 64,000 for a full deduction; partial deduction 64,000 – 74,000 for individual, or

 - Less than $10,000 for a married individual filing a separate return

-You must begin taking minimum annual withdrawals from your traditional IRA by April 1 of the year after the year you reach age 70 ½.
+Minimum annual withdrawals have to start from your traditional IRA by April 1 of the year after the year you reach age 70 ½.
 Taxable withdrawals will be subject to ordinary income tax rates.

-There are a number of options available to you when you open an IRA.
+There are several options available to you when you open an IRA.
 You can use various investments depending on factors such as your time horizon, risk tolerance, and other financial goals.
 Talk to a financial professional to find out how you can take advantage of the tax benefits of a traditional Individual Retirement Account.

 Contact Info for IRA agent:

-Finally, click to be connected Michigan Insurance Agent or call 248-888-1134 to find out how you can start your plan today.
-For more information on other starting a Michigan Health Savings Account click the highlighted link.
+Finally, click to get a Michigan retirement plan quote or call 248-277-4505 to find out how you can start your plan today.
+For more information on other starting a Michigan Health Savings Account, click the highlighted link.